Keyboard shortcuts

-MLIR for Lox: Part 3 - Finding Roots
+MLIR for Lox: Part 3 — Finding GC Roots — The Compiler Knows Where the Pointers Are

 When GC runs, it needs to know: what variables are currently holding object references?